 The Sixth Form Application Form can be found on the Samuel Whitbread Academy website.
-Fill in the 3 courses you would like to study and, if you wish, an optional 4th Enrichment subject and return to the Sixth Form centre by the 14th December 2018.
+Fill in the 3 courses you would like to study and, if you wish, an optional 4th Enrichment subject and return to the Sixth Form centre by Friday 4th January.